BostonBSD/BostonBSD/README.md

 >*Although, if it were excessive, the g-forces exerted can be neutralized with the 4th, 5th, 6th, etc derivatives of the position graph, thus making a high velocity ride equally as pleasant as a low velocity ride...*

->*For example, someone who went double the distance over a third of the trip could effectively experience as pleasant a ride as someone who went a singular distance over the entire trip [the former went further, you might even say they went twice as far, but both returned in the same amount of time].
+>*For example, someone who went double the distance over a third of the trip could effectively experience as pleasant a ride as someone who went a singular distance over the entire trip [the former went further, you might even say they went twice as far, but both returned in the same amount of time].*

+>*It can also be assumed that two individuals who go the same distance are not equally as pleased with their own ride, it depends upon the ancillary derivatives.
 Any there you have it, it is indeed already DONE!*

->*It can also be assumed that two individuals who go the same distance are not equally as pleased with their own ride, it depends upon the ancillary derivatives.*
 <!---
 BostonBSD/BostonBSD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.